-Pension Protection Act of 2006 (PPA)
+Pension Protection Act of 2006

-The PPA requires the IRS to establish procedures for depositing tax refunds directly into an IRA.
+The Pension Protection Act of 2006 (PPA) requires the IRS to establish procedures for depositing tax refunds directly into an IRA.
 The IRA must be established prior to the direct deposit request, and the taxpayer must notify the IRA trustee of the year to which the deposit is to apply.